Bill Doran (second baseman): Baseball career

 He had much of the same success with the following year, as he batted .219 but managed to play in 142 games while having 22 stolen bases and 59 walks to 63 strikeouts.
 He recorded his 1,000th hit on June 16, doing so on a home run off Ed Whitson against the San Diego Padres.
 For the 1990 season, it was to be his last with the Astros.
 On August 30, he was traded for Terry McGriff, Keith Kaiser, and Butch Henry to the Cincinnati Reds, his hometown team.
 He had turned down a trade to the New York Mets the day before.
 Although the Reds won the World Series that year, Doran had back surgery the day the team clinched the division pennant and he missed the rest of the season.
 "I didn't feel like I belonged.
 I was just a rented player", Doran said.
 In a combined season of 126 games, he batted .300 while having 23 stolen bases with 79 walks to 58 strikeouts.
 He would sign with the Reds for the next two seasons.
 He played 111 games the following year, batting .280 while having 46 walks to 39 strikeouts.
-His 1992 season was his last as a mostly-every week player, since he appeared in 132 games while batting .235, while Bip Roberts emerged as a standout player to use on second base more so than Doran.
+His 1992 season was his last as a mostly-every day player, since he appeared in 132 games while batting .235, while Bip Roberts emerged as a standout player to use on second base more so than Doran.
 He had 64 walks to 40 strikeouts.
 A purchase from Milwaukee in January 1993 did not lend itself to increased time, as he would play just 28 games for the Brewers while dealing with injuries.
 He batted .217 while having just one stolen base.

 Doran had a career .266 batting average, but had four seasons when he placed in the top 10 in the National League in bases on balls.
 Doran never made an All-Star team, but was extraordinarily popular at The Astrodome and admired for his hustle and ferocity, reminiscent of Cincinnati native Pete Rose.
 He was widely considered the best Astros second baseman in team history until the emergence of Craig Biggio, who eclipsed Doran in offensive statistics but never approached Doran's defensive capacity.
 He is among the career leaders in many offensive categories for the Astros.
 He is top 10 in at bats (8th), runs (8th), hits (8th), singles (8th), triples (10th), total bases (9th), and bases on balls (6th).
 He is one of thirteen Astros to have collected 1,000 hits.